ratn7921/coral_bleaching_model/README.md

 ## Contributing

 Feel free to contribute to this project by opening issues, submitting pull requests, or providing feedback.
 For more details on contributing, refer to the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or support, please contact [your email address].

----

-Feel free to customize any sections according to your specific project needs!